DephyInc/Actuator-Package/.github/pull_request_template.md

 # Expected Results

-* List expected results for the tests
+* List expected results for the tests.

 # Requirements
-Edit the list accordingly
+Edit the list accordingly.
-- [ ] Tested on Windows
+- [ ] Tested on Windows.
-- [ ] Tested on Linux
+- [ ] Tested on Linux.
-- [ ] Tested on RPi
+- [ ] Tested on RPi.
-- [ ] Connected ActPack and runs scripts
+- [ ] Connected ActPack and runs scripts.